fastforwardlabs/blog_deprecated/_newsletters/2018-05-16-subscribers.md

 slug: 2018-05-16-subscribers
 ---

-Hello!
-In this week's newsletter, we dive into an interesting case in the world of adversarial maching learning, discuss the boycott of a new academic journal, and highlight the upcoming launch of a self-driving car service this summer.
+Greetings from rainy Brooklyn, NY!
+In this week's newsletter, we dive in to a new twist on adversarial maching learning, wade into the issues surrounding the boycott of a new academic journal, and highlight the upcoming launch of a self-driving car service that's sure to make a splash this summer.

 ---